qiuosier/Aries/docs/storage.md

 * Amazon S3 Storage (`s3://`)

 ## The StorageFile Class
 StorageFile is a file-like object implementing the I/O stream interface with [BufferedIOBase and TextIOBase](https://docs.python.org/3/library/io.html#class-hierarchy).
+The static `StorageFile.init(uri, mode)` method is designed to replace the built-in `open()` method.
+It returns a file-like object implementing the `BufferedIOBase` or `TextIOBase`, depending on the `mode` for opening the file.

-Instead of using a file path to locate the file, the files are represented by [Uniform Resource Identifier (URI))](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), e.g. `file://var/text.txt` or `gs://bucket_name/text.txt`.
 A `StorageFile` subclass object can be initialized by
 ```
 from Aries.storage import StorageFile